Gertrud Otto: Life

 Gertrud Otto was born in Memmingen, the daughter of Gustav Otto and Berta Otto, née Derpsch, Her father was the publisher of the Memminger Zeitung as well as a print shop owner.
 After elementary school she attended the secondary school for girls in Memmingen.
-In 1910 at the age of 15 she left Memmingen and went to Munich, which at the time was the only place where it was possible for girls to take their Abitur.
-In July 1916 she passed the Abitur at the Ludwigsgymnasium.
+In 1910 at the age of 15, she left Memmingen and went to Munich, which at the time was the only place where it was possible for girls to take their Abitur.
+In July 1916, she passed the Abitur at the Ludwigsgymnasium.
 She was one of the first women to take the Abitur in Bavaria.

 Academic career

 Her further career aspiration was to take up a degree in art history, which was not immediately possible because of the war.
 As part of the war aid organization, she worked for two years in the editorial office of the Memminger Zeitung and completed a year-long home economics training in Memmingen.

-In September 1919 she began studying art history, classical archaeology, pedagogy and psychology at the University of Munich.
+In September 1919, she began studying art history, classical archaeology, pedagogy and psychology at the Ludwig-Maximilians-Universität München.
 Three years later - in 1922 - she moved to the University of Tübingen.
 There she submitted her dissertation Die Ulmer Plastik in der Spätgotik (Ulm Sculpture in the Late Gothic) and passed her doctorate on 13 December 1923.
 She then became an assistant of Georg Weise at the Art History Institute of the University of Tübingen.
 She stayed there for 17 years.

 Nazi era and World War II

 After the Nazis came to power, a difficult time began for Gertrud Otto because she did not sympathize with the Nazi ideology.
 In order not to lose her job, she became a member of the Nazi women's association in 1935, but refused to become a member of the NSDAP.
 On 31 March 1936, she was advised to leave university voluntarily.

-On 31 March 1941, Otto left the Art History Institute in Tübingen and began work with Otto Kletzl at the newly founded University of Posen, which urgently needed academic staff, including women.
-On November 26, 1943 Otto completed her habilitation there with the work Das Werk des Ulmer Bildhauers Gregor Erhart (The work of the Ulm sculptor Gregor Erhart).
+On 31 March 1941, Otto left the Art History Institute of the University of Tübingen and began work with Otto Kletzl at the newly founded Reichsuniversität Posen, which urgently needed academic staff, including women.
+On 26 November 1943, Otto completed her habilitation there with the work Das Werk des Ulmer Bildhauers Gregor Erhart (The work of the Ulm sculptor Gregor Erhart).
 When the Red Army advanced to Posen, Gertrud Otto was evacuated on 20 January 1945; she experienced the end of the war in Memmingen.

 Postwar

-From May 1945 to August 1947 she tried in vain to regain a professional footing.
-In 1947 she applied for a job at the Städtische Realschule, today's Vöhlin-Gymnasium.
+From May 1945 to August 1947, she tried in vain to regain a professional footing.
+In 1947, she applied for a job at the Städtische Realschule, today's Vöhlin-Gymnasium.
 There she was allowed to teach German and history by the hour.
-In 1952 she was proposed for the office of deputy school director.
+In 1952, she was proposed for the office of deputy school director.
 It came to light that she had not passed a teaching degree, and it took the intervention of the then mayor Heinrich Berndl to allow her to teach.
 He managed to keep her employed, albeit under considerably worse conditions: her service contract could be terminated every year, and her number of hours was reduced.
 The remuneration was correspondingly modest.